jgromes/LoRaLib/README.md

     LoRa lora;
     ```

     This will create a `lora` instance of the `LoRa` class with default values of bandwidth, coding rate and spreading factor.
-See Table 1. for their recommended values.

   * Multiple LoRa modules connected simultaneously: